 Attend one of the free concerts on Temple Square.
 The famous Mormon Tabernacle Choir performs every Sunday morning (usually in the Tabernacle) free of charge at 9:30 am.
 (You must be in the seats at 9:15 and we suggest getting there around 8:45.)
 Honestly, it is phenomenal.
 If you are not visiting Salt Lake on a Sunday, check out the schedule here.
 There are often free organ concerts or other events that are quite remarkable.
 Also, most of these events are totally free!

 After you tour the grounds, ride your bikes (or use the public transport TRAX system) up to the Capitol Building (it sits atop a gorgeous hill overlooking the Salt Lake Valley) and watch the sunset.

-Go to dinner at our favorite taco place EVER (well in the state that is) Taqueria 27.
-Make sure you ask about the taco of the day and get some of the guacamole (they have several different kinds)! ¬†
+Go to dinner at our at this yummy taco place, Taqueria 27.
+Make sure you ask about the taco of the day and get some of the guacamole (they have several different kinds)!

 Visit Park City for the Day!

 If you are visiting during the warmer months, head to Park City (about a 30-minute drive from Salt Lake) and go explore Park City Mountain!
 There are so many fun activities that will be sure to make everyone happy.
 Our favorites are the Alpine Slide and the Alpine Coaster (open seasonally).
 There are also ziplines, bike parks, golfing, rock climbing, and scenic gondola rides.
 As well as every outdoor activity you could think of.
 See the website here to take a look at the schedule and pricing – Park City Mountain Summer Activities.